manuelpuyol/regie/README.md

   1. Must return the name of each course the student is currently enrolled in :heavy_check_mark:

 4. As a student, I want to search a course
-  1. Must be able to search by name
+  1. Must be able to search by name :heavy_check_mark:
   2. Must be able to search by code

 5. As a student, I wat to register for a course